Last Updated on December 1, 2023 by Louisa

 A Time to Wean is a picture book about weaning for toddlers that follows animals as they grow and discover new things, and nurse less.

 It’s a comforting book with reassurances and hugs from mama, and will help you to educate your child that you won’t love them any less.

 By following the story of animals, children learn that even our favorite animals need to wean.

 Complete with beautiful illustrations, this is a welcome book for moms who want to start the process of weaning their little ones.

-If you think this sounds like an exciting book, then you’ll love these books about giraffes for kids.
+If you think this sounds like an exciting book, then you’ll love these giraffe books for kids.

 9. Bye-Bye Mommy’s Milk!
 A Step-by-Step Weaning Guide for Mom and Child – Melody De Visscher and Dr Aslıhan Tokgöz Onaran

 Bye-Bye Mommy’s Milk is the story of a boy named Jazz and his mom.
 When Jazz’s mom decided to nurse less, at first he didn’t understand and got emotional.

 Then, they decided to find fun ways to replace breastfeeding, and one day, Jazz decided he was ok with giving up breastfeeding.

 Written in a way that you can paste your own pictures into the illustrations, your child can identify themselves as Jazz in this book.